How To Get More App Installs

 Fortunately, we’ve got you covered.
-Below is an email I used successfully to reach out to people I haven’t met before, including for this guest post (thank you, Kevin!) and which got some great feedback from blog owners.
+Below is an email I successfully used to reach people I haven’t met before, including for this guest post (thank you, Kevin!) and some great feedback from blog owners.

 Nobody likes cold emails, do they?

-Now that I hope we broke the ice just a little bit, here’s why I am bothering you.
+Now that I hope we have broken the ice just a little bit, here’s why I am bothering you.

-I would like to contribute with a guest post on your blog.
+I want to contribute to a guest post on your blog.

-But because probably you get a lot of crappy emails who want just to write a copy-pasted article from another blog, just for the sake of a link, here’s the top 5 reasons why I think my post would bring value to you:
+But because you probably get a lot of crappy emails who want to write a copy-pasted article from another blog, just for the sake of a link, here are the top 5 reasons why I think my post would bring value to you:

 2. Once your app gets some visibility, use review articles to convince more and more people to install it